Cycling Edinburgh

 Alternative route combining the Union Canal and the Water of Leith

 For a faster route to Balerno and beyond, take the Union Canal towpath, as described above.
 At the first bridge after the Slateford Aqueduct (which is two miles from the Leamington Bridge), look for an NCN 75 sign indicating a path to the right.
-Follow this path as it spirals up to the right, onto the bridge and then across the Lanark Road.
+Follow this path as it spirals upward, then crosses the canal and the Lanark Road.
 The path then drops down to join the Water of Leith Walkway.
 Continue straight ahead through Colinton to Balerno.

 Approximate distances from the city centre